 Motorcyclist fatalities are an increasing problem in North Dakota.
-Over the past 10 years, the number of registered motorcycles in the state has increased by 234 percent resulting in an increase in motorcycles on North Dakota roads and crashes involving motorcycles.
+Over the past 10 years, the number of registered motorcycles in the state has increased by 66 percent resulting in an increase in motorcycles on North Dakota roads and crashes involving motorcycles.

-Motorcycle crashes in North Dakota have steadily increased since 2003 when 163 crashes were reported.
-In 2012, 263 crashes occurred.
-In 2012, 16 people were killed in motorcycle-related crashes - all were males - and 69 percent (11 of 16) were not wearing a helmet at the time of the crash.
+Motorcycle crashes in North Dakota have steadily increased since 2004 when 175 crashes were reported.
+In 2013, 239 crashes occurred.
+In 2013, 9 people were killed in motorcycle-related crashes - all were males - and 33 percent (3 of 9) were not wearing a helmet at the time of the crash.
 Typically, half of all motorcycle fatalities in North Dakota involve alcohol.

-- (1) The increase in the number of motorcyclist fatalities will be mitigated from a three-year (2011-2013) projected average of 18 to a three-year average of 17 by December 31, 2014. - (2) The increase in the number of unhelmeted motorcyclist fatalities will be mitigated from a three-year (2011-2013) projected average of 14 to a three-year average of 13 by December 31, 2014.
+- (1) Decrease the number of motorcyclist fatalities from a three-year (2011-2013) average of 14 to 13 by December 31, 2015. - (2) Decrease the number of unhelmeted motorcyclist fatalities from a three-year (2011-2013) average of 10 to 9 by December 31, 2015.